zvrba/SortingNetworks/README.md

 I attempted to make concrete benchmark classes `sealed`, but that makes BenchmarkDotNet fail because it apparently needs to derive from the benchmark class.

+RyuJIT has some impressive optimizations: despite branches in "block" methods in `PeriodicInt`, it manages to generate branchless code when constants that branches depend on are known at compile-time.

 # Benchmarks

+All benchmarks are in top-level directory of `SNBenchmark` project.
 Benchmarks were run on the following configuration:

 ```
 BenchmarkDotNet=v0.13.1, OS=Windows 10.0.19042.1348 (20H2/October2020Update)